putragabrielll/putragabrielll/README.md

 ## 🚀 About Me

 Hi there 👋.
-I’m a fullstack Web Developer with experience in the technology industry.
-Expertise in building complex and scalable web applications, from design and development to deployment and maintenance.

-Proficient in various web technologies such as HTML, CSS, GoLang, JavaScript, ReactJS, NodeJS, PHP, MySQL, PostgreSQL.
-Experienced in building various types of web applications, including news websites, e-wallets, and coffee shop websites.
-Has extensive knowledge of web infrastructure and is committed to building innovative, efficient and user-friendly web applications.
+I am an experienced Fullstack Developer with expertise in building complex and scalable web applications, from design and development to deployment and maintenance.
+Have built various types of web applications, including news websites, e-wallets, and coffee shop websites.
+Has in-depth knowledge of web infrastructure and is committed to building innovative, efficient, and user-friendly web applications.

 ## 🛠 Skills